tardate/LittleArduinoProjects/Electronics101/BreadboardBling/PotModules/README.md

     V = R2 / (R1 + R2)

-This equation is actually derived form Ohm's Law.
+This equation is actually derived from Ohm's Law.

 A potentiometer is in effect a voltage divider in a single package, with the wiper tapping the connection of the upper and lower resistaances (R1, R2 respectively).